 - Pomegranate Concentrate - Don't have an asian grocery store?
 Try Amazon!

-Step 1: Slice cucumber with mandoline slicer.
-You want these to be thin slices but not too floppy and see through.
+Step 1: Slice the cucumber with a mandoline slicer.
+You want these to be thin slices, but not too floppy and not see-through.
 Fill up a mason jar or glass container.

-Step 2: Mince or chop garlic and thinly slice scallions.
+Step 2: Mince the garlic and slice the scallions thinly.

-Step 3: In cucumber filled mason jar, pour in the liquid ingredients : soy sauce, fish sauce, chili oil, pomegranate concentrate and rice wine vinegar.
-Then, add in MSG, garlic and scallions.
+Step 3: In the cucumber-filled mason jar, pour in the liquid ingredients: soy sauce, fish sauce, chili oil, pomegranate concentrate, and rice wine vinegar.
+Then, add in MSG, garlic, and scallions.

-Step 4: Toasting Sesame Seeds - On a heated skillet, cook sesame seeds on low.
+Step 4: Toasting Sesame Seeds - On a heated skillet, cook sesame seeds on low heat.
 Toss seeds around every 45-60 seconds until they look golden brown.

-Step 5: Place sesame seeds into the jar, close lid and shake jar to incorporate ingredients well.
+Step 5: Place sesame seeds into the jar, close the lid, and shake the jar to incorporate ingredients.
 Refrigerate for 1 hour.

 Keep your marinated cucumbers refrigerated when not using them.
 I don't suggest keeping them for more than 3 days.
-I also enjoy the crunch of the cucumber, and that crunch diminishes the longer they sit in the asian marinade.
-Normally, they aren't lasting that long in this household anyways.
+I also enjoy the crunch of the cucumber, and that crunch diminishes the longer they sit in the Asian marinade.
+Normally, they aren't lasting that long in this household anyway.
 They go fast!

 Video of Cucumber Salad